Frank Edgar OWEN #4196

 He initially trained at Enoggera Barracks just outside Brisbane, before embarking 4 weeks later for Egypt with the recently formed 26th Infantry Battalion, A Company.
 They sailed on board the troopship Ascanius arriving in Egypt in July, keen to join their comrades on the Gallipoli peninsula.

-Frank was transferred to the 4th Field Company Engineers in August 1915 and rather than wait for his Company to be deployed he stowed away on a transport ship and landed at Anzac Cove on 28th August.
-For his efforts Owen was charged with conduct "to the prejudice of good order and disciple" and sentenced to 14 days field punishment no. 2 before being allowed to join his company, as a Sapper on 25 September.
+Owen was transferred to the 4th Field Company Engineers in August 1915 and rather than wait for his Company to be deployed he stowed away on a transport ship and landed at Anzac Cove on 28th August.
+For his efforts Owen was charged with conduct "to the prejudice of good order and disciple" and sentenced to 14 days field punishment no. 2 (confined to barracks) before being allowed to join his company, as a Sapper on 25 September.

-Owen remained with his unit on Gallipoli until they were evacuated in December 1915 to Mudros then Alexandria where they were encamped at Tel-el-Kebir.
+Owen remained with his unit on Gallipoli until they were evacuated to Mudros, in December 1915, then to Alexandria where they were encamped at Tel-el-Kebir.
 Owen went AWOL shortly after, no doubt celebrating their return in Cairo, and was fined for being absent without permission for 4 days.

-He eventually embarked for France in October 1916 but again was hospitalised.
-Owen injured his knee while on active service near Amiens in December 1916 and was evacuated to England for treatment.
+Owen eventually embarked for France in October 1916 but again was hospitalised.
+Owen then injured his knee while on active service near Amiens in December 1916 and was evacuated to England for treatment.

 While Owen was able to return to his unit in France in November 1917, his knee injury persisted and required several more admittances to hospital for treatment.

 In November 1918 as the armistice was being brokered, Owen was taken seriously ill with influenza.
 He spent more than 6 weeks in hospital recovering from its effects and was one of the early medically repatriated soldiers, who returned home to Australia in January 1919.